Frequently Asked Questions

 Relay does not yet offer the ability to reply using an alias.
 If you try, nothing will happen.
-We are working on additional features to let you send an automated response or reply anonymously to senders.
+We are planning an additional feature to let you reply anonymously to senders.

-Can I make up my own relay address using the @relay.firefox.com domain?
+Can I make up my own Relay alias using the @relay.firefox.com domain?

-Not currently, but we are considering new features including letting you create your own addresses with a designated domain.
+Not currently, but we are considering new features including letting you create your own alias with a designated domain.

 What happens if Mozilla shuts down the Firefox Relay service?

-We will provide users with advance notice that they will need to change the email address of any of their accounts that are using relay addresses.
+We will give you advance notice that you need to change the email address of any accounts that are using Relay aliases.